NBA Jam (1993 video game): Sequels

-Acclaim later ended up winning the exclusive rights to use the NBA Jam name, and without Midway's involvement, released a sequel, NBA Jam Extreme, in 1996.
+Acclaim later ended up winning the exclusive rights to use the NBA Jam name and, without Midway's involvement, released a sequel, NBA Jam Extreme, in 1996.
 It features 3D graphics and Marv Albert doing commentary.
 The game received mixed reception.
 Acclaim continued to use the NBA Jam name on subsequent console games until the company closed in 2004, although the games were only mildly popular.

 Midway released their own sequel in arcades in 1996, NBA Hangtime, which was better received.
 Hangtime featured refined 2D gameplay and added a create-a-player option among other new features.
 An update called NBA Maximum Hangtime was subsequently released for the arcade, and the game was ported to home systems.
 Midway later produced further entries in its NBA series with 3-D graphics, beginning with NBA Showtime: NBA on NBC in 1999, followed by the console-exclusive NBA Hoopz in 2001, which expanded the gameplay to 3-on-3, and the NBA Ballers series.

 EA Sports, having acquired rights to the name, released a new version of NBA Jam, with the Wii version released on October 5, 2010, and PlayStation 3 and Xbox 360 versions released the following month.
 Original NBA Jam creator Mark Turmell was hired to work on this new version in conjunction with EA Canada.
 Following the game's critical and commercial success, a follow-up, NBA Jam: On Fire Edition was released for PSN on October 4, 2011, and XBLA on October 5, 2011.

-In 2024, Raw Thrills, which was founded by former Midway employees, released the arcade game NBA Superstars, the first NBA arcade game since NBA Showtime, whicb includes many gameplay elements from the Midway series, and features NBA Jam announcer Tim Kitzrow.
+In 2024, Raw Thrills, which was founded by former Midway employees, released the arcade game NBA Superstars, the first NBA arcade game since NBA Showtime, which includes many gameplay elements from the Midway series, and features NBA Jam announcer Tim Kitzrow.